The following are frequently asked questions and answers regarding the

 A. NIGMS expects that individuals will transition to traditional means of support appropriate for their stage of development.
 Examples include support through the parent grant, appointment to an institutional training grant or receipt of an individual fellowship.

-A. The candidate should describe his/her long term education and career goals and why they wish to pursue a research career.
+A. The candidate should describe his/her long-term education and career goals and why they wish to pursue a research career.

 A. Yes.
 Funds may be requested to make changes or adjustments in the research setting that will make it possible for a qualified individual with a disability to perform the essential functions associated with his/her role on the project.
 The accommodations requested under this program must be directly related to the performance of the proposed role on the research project and must be appropriate to the disabilities of the individual.
-Some types of accommodations that might be provided under these awards include: specialized equipment, assistive devices and personnel, such as readers, interpreters or assistants.
+Some types of accommodations that might be provided under these awards include: specialized equipment, assistive devices, and personnel, such as readers, interpreters, or assistants.
 In all cases, the total funds for accommodations requested from the supplement must be reasonable in relationship to the direct costs of the parent grant and the nature of the supplement award.

 A. Yes, however if the request is for the full amount of the equipment, the grantee must justify the cost amount as directly and solely related to the grant project.
 Information also should be provided describing what accommodations have been provided by the institution.

-A. The PI should contact his or her NIGMS program officer or the director of the NIGMS DSP, Dr. Mercedes Rubio at 301-594-3900.
+A. The PI should contact his or her NIGMS program officer or the director of the NIGMS DSP,

 A. The PI of the grant and the grantee institution must submit the application on behalf of the individual.

 A. Applications may be submitted at any time.
-Since it can take up to 10 weeks to review an application and reach a funding decision, applications submitted in the current fiscal year that receive a favorable review will be funded in the same fiscal year, as long as funds and time remain available.
+Since it can take up to 12 weeks to review an application and reach a funding decision, applications submitted in the current fiscal year that receive a favorable review will be funded in the same fiscal year, if funds and time remain available.
 If funds are no longer available, applications will be held for funding in the following fiscal year, with an earliest start date of November 1.
 Applicants requesting supplements to support a summer research experience should submit their applications no later than April 1 to allow sufficient time to review an application and reach a timely funding decision.
 Requested start dates should be prospective and allow sufficient time for review of the request.

 A. Applications that are considered to be strong have a high success rate.
-However, the DSP is a competitive program and there may be more applications than funds available.
+However, the DSP is a competitive program and there may be more applications than funds available.???